-1. Thunder considers 5,000 rpm as the absolute maximum for these engines.
+1. Thunder considers 5,000 rpm as the absolute maximum for the Thunder V12.
 As such, they are best defined as low-rpm torque monsters.
 Thunder rates its engines at 425 hp at 4,200 rpm and a minimum of 630 lb-ft of torque at 1,800 rpm*.

-2. The GMC V6 and V12 engines used a unique bellhousing pattern, but Thunder has developed an adapter that allows the user to bolt up a whole series of GM-style transmissions such as a Muncie four-speed, TKO five-speed, TH400, 4L80E, and even the new 6L90E.
+2. The GMC V12 and V6 engines used a unique bellhousing pattern, but Thunder has developed an adapter that allows the user to bolt up a whole series of GM-style transmissions such as a Muncie four-speed, TKO five-speed, TH400, 4L80E, and even the new 6L90E.

 3. Once you get past the massive girth of this GMC V12, you might notice the spark plugs are located up by the intake manifold rather than down near the exhaust.
 Also, note that Thunder has converted these engines to a waste-spark, distributorless ignition.
 Induction is handled by a pair of 500-cfm, two-barrel Demon carburetors.